SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 The above plots help quantify what I already suspected: my Squat is by far my biggest competitive advantage, which I would benefit from leveraging by placing other competitors on the back foot after the first event within a competition.

 Despite substantial effort on my part, my Bench Press continues to be a competitive weak-point.
 I believe this is primarily due to past injury and naturally long arms relative to my height - which causes a loaded barbell to create a greater turning moment at my shoulder.
-I also plan to investigate the hypothesis that lighter lifters (such as myself) are much more lower-body dependent the heavier lifters.
 My natural leaning towards lower-body strength limits the amount of muscle I can carry around my torso while staying in the lighter weight classes.
 As such, I expect to see an improvement in the competitiveness of my Bench Press as I move up in Weight Class and the effect of this limitation is mitigated.

 My Deadlift is marginally stronger than other competitive lifters in my weight class.
 I believe the lower body strength that provides the foundation for my Squat to be the primary reason for this.
-Moving forwards, I plan to capitalise on this strength by continuing to develop my "Sumo" Deadlift technique - which differs substantially from my current "Conventional" technique and relies on many of the same muscle groups as the Squat.
+Moving forwards, I plan to capitalise on this strength by continuing to develop my "Sumo" Deadlift technique - which differs substantially from my current "Conventional" technique and is generally considered to increase involvement of the quadriceps, which are also a large component of the Squat movement.

 ### [Clustering](https://github.com/SamPurle/PowerProject/blob/master/ClusteringModel.py)
 #### A Machine Learning model to classify Competitions